R. A. Dickey: 2012: Cy Young Award season

 Dickey's performance in the first half of 2012 drew comparisons to some of the most dominant pitching streaks of the last 50 years.
 Mets Manager Terry Collins remarked, "I've never seen anything like this.
 Never.
 I've seen some dominant pitching, but nothing like what he's going through right now."
-Hall of Fame Pitcher and fellow knuckleballer Phil Niekro commented on Dickey, "I had a few streaks, but nothing like he's going through.
+Hall of Fame pitcher and fellow knuckleballer Phil Niekro commented on Dickey, "I had a few streaks, but nothing like he's going through.
 I don't know if any other knuckleballer has ever been on a hot streak like he has been.
 He is just dynamite right now."

 Dickey recorded double-digit strikeouts in back-to-back games in May, becoming the first Mets pitcher to do so since Pedro Martínez in 2006.
 Over the two games, Dickey allowed one run in 14 1/3 innings for an ERA of 0.63, and he was named National League Player of the Week for the week ending May 27, 2012.

 In Dickey's next two starts, he pitched 16 1/3 innings, allowing no runs.
 During his next outing on June 13, Dickey allowed only one hit, struck out a career-high 12 batters, and walked none, facing only 29 total batters to lead the Mets to a 9–1 victory over the Tampa Bay Rays.
 The only hit was an infield single by B.J.
 Upton on a play where third baseman David Wright tried to barehand the ball but failed to field it cleanly.
-The Mets formally appealed the official scorekeeping of the only hit allowed to be changed to an error on Wright, but MLB denied the appeal.
+The Mets formally appealed the official scoring of the only hit allowed to be changed to an error on Wright, but MLB denied the appeal.
 Dickey was the first pitcher in the major leagues to reach 10 wins in 2012.